Should you launch a newsletter referral program?

 The Hustle asks readers to share for the chance to access an entire book full of business tips and tricks for founders:

-Good fit: These rewards are a great option for publishers with a limited budget and an active audience, and those with existing additional products like communities, podcasts, courses, videos, and downloads.
+Good fit: These rewards are a great option for publishers with a limited budget and an active audience, who have existing products to offer, like communities, podcasts, courses, videos, and downloads.

 Poor fit: If you don't have a community, an ebook, a podcast, or additional things that you can offer as an incentive, then you'd probably want to start by creating those things first, to see if it works for your audience.